jpreprocess/jlabel/crates/jlabel/README.md

 # jlabel

-Full-context label structure and parser/serializer from/to String.
+Structure for HTS-style full-context label and parser/serializer from/to String.

 ## Usage